-In light of the Act, we repatriated \$2.8 million of excess cash from our insulating glass spacer division in the United Kingdom during the twelve months ended October 31, 2018.
+In light of the Act, we repatriated \$24.2 million and \$2.8 million of foreign earnings from our international operations during the years ended October 31, 2019 and 2018, respectively.
 This was repatriation of excess cash that was a portion of the one-time mandatory transition tax discussed above.
-Management has determined that the earnings of our foreign subsidiaries are not required as a source of funding for United States operations and we intend to indefinitely reinvest the funds at October 31, 2018 in our foreign jurisdictions.
 We will continue to evaluate our foreign cash position and may repatriate additional foreign earnings in the future.
-With the exception of the one-time mandatory transition tax on deemed repatriation of previously tax-deferred and unremitted foreign earnings, we do not anticipate any material tax impact from any potential repatriation of previously unremitted foreign earnings.
-If the investment in our foreign subsidiaries were completely realized, we could incur an estimated residual United States tax liability of \$0.1 million.
+With the exception of the one-time mandatory transition tax impact from any potential repatriation of previously tax-deferred and unremitted foreign earnings, we do not anticipate any material tax impact from any potential repatriation of previously unremitted foreign earnings.
+If the investment in our foreign subsidiaries were completely realized, we could incur an estimated residual U.S. tax liability of \$0.1 million.

-The decrease in the 2017 effective tax rate is due primarily to a greater proportion of United States taxable income in relation to foreign taxable income for the year.
-The United States tax rate is generally higher than the foreign tax rate.
-The effective rate is also lower due to a change over a period of three years in the deferred tax rate, primarily in the United Kingdom, from 19% to 17%.
-The foreign tax rate differential and the mix of earnings by jurisdiction also impacted the rate in 2016.
-The increase in the 2016 effective tax rate benefit was due primarily to a greater proportion of foreign taxable income in relation to United States taxable income for the year.
-The overall change in the 2016 effective rate was also impacted by transaction costs and a change in the deferred rate in the United Kingdom from 20% to 19%.
+The decrease in the 2017 effective tax rate is due primarily to a greater proportion of U.S. taxable income in relation to foreign taxable income for the year.
+The U.S. tax rate is generally higher than the foreign tax rate.
+The effective rate is also lower due to a change over a period of three years in the deferred tax rate, primarily in the U.K., from 19% to 17%.